-But here’s the best part: When you combine the bonus with up to $120 in annual dining credits on the card, up to $120 in Uber Cash starting early next year and up to $100 in annual airline fee credits in both 2020 and 2021, American Express is literally compensating you to hold this card, at least for the first year you have it.
+But here’s the best part: When you combine the bonus with up to $120 in annual dining credits on the card and up to $120 in Uber Cash each year, American Express is literally almost paying you to hold this card.

 Advantages of the American Express Gold

-The biggest long-term advantage of the American Express Gold is its superior earning rate at US supermarkets and restaurants worldwide.
-With no foreign transaction fees, this should be your go-to card for dining everywhere you go.
+The biggest long-term advantage of the American Express Gold is its superior earning rate at U.S. supermarkets and restaurants worldwide.
+With no foreign transaction fees (see rates and fees), this should be your go-to card for dining at restaurants everywhere you go.
 In fact, those bonus categories are so strong that it may be worth holding this card even if you only ever use it for dining and groceries.

 Given that this is very much a food lover’s card, it comes as no surprise to see up to $120 in annual statement credits are available for select dining spots as well.
 You can earn up to $10 in statement credits each month (so, $120 annually) when you pay with the Gold Card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.

 But that’s only the half of it.
-American Express recently announced that the Amex Gold also now comes with both a complimentary Uber Eats Pass membership for up to 12 months and, starting early next year, up to $120 in Uber Cash annually, doled out in $10 portions each month.
+The Amex Gold also now comes with both a complimentary Uber Eats Pass membership for up to 12 months when you enroll by December 31, 2021, and $10 in Uber Cash each month.
 Uber Cash can be used either for Uber rides, or on food delivery orders made with Uber Eats.

-Add it all together, and you’re getting up to $340 in credits.
-Since the Amex Gold has an annual fee of $250, if you can use all the credits, you’re effectively getting back $90 more for the card in 2021 than you’re paying for it.
-Yes, that means this card can actually make you money next year.
+Add it all together, and you’re getting up to $240 in credits every 12 months.
+Since the Amex Gold has an annual fee of $250, if you can use all the credits, you’re effectively paying only $10 for the card each year.